Link Search Menu Expand Document

 Latent

-Characters with this trait have untapped power within them, allowing them to quickly and easily use the effects of a specific Item or Power-Up on themselves.
+Characters with this trait have untapped power within them, allowing them to quickly and easily use the effects of a specific Item or Power-Up.

-This requires an action and functions exactly as if they used that Item or Power-Up on themselves, and doesn't require any check on their part to activate.
+This requires an action and functions exactly as if they used that Item or Power-Up.

-Typically this effect costs 5 FP, though the exact cost and duration depends on the source of this power.
+Typically this effect costs at least 5 FP, and can't restore more FP to a target than it would cost.
+The exact cost, effect and duration may vary depending on the source of this power.

 Mimicry